Authentic Chinese Butterfly

-Not a child, note!
+flown by a woman—not a child, note!
 I can also recall the occasional

 And how about the keen photographer who took the image at the bottom of

 Otherwise, they are made to look as realistic as possible.
 That takes some doing, since the living insect puts on an intricate and often very beautiful display of color.

-A typical Butterfly design is just a little taller than it is wide, in many cases.
-Hence it should be easier to get flying stable than say a Bird kite.
+A typical butterfly design is just a little taller than it is wide, in many cases.
+Hence, it should be easier to get flying stable than, say, a bird kite.
 That's just a hunch on my part.
 If you have made a lot of kites, would you agree?
-I've certainly read some stories online of how long some Bird kite designs took to get right!
+I've certainly read some stories online of how long some bird-kite designs took to get right!

-The Butterfly has become one of the most popular creature-kites around, among single-surface designs.
-Other big 'creature' categories would have to include Bird and Fish kites.
+The butterfly has become one of the most popular creature-kites around, among single-surface designs.
+Other big "creature" categories would have to include bird and fish kites.
 These ideas seem to have originated in China, centuries ago.